newint33h/client-certificates-manager/README.md

 export PFX_USER=newint33h
 ```

-Also check for the default values ant the end of the file **openssl.conf**.
+Also check for the default values at the end of the file **openssl.conf**.

 ```
 default_ca	= CA_default